nt246/NTRES-6100-data-science/analysis/lesson13-for-loops.md

 Let's bring this concept into our `for` loop for Europe that we've just created.
 What if we want to add the label "Estimated" to countries for which the values were estimated rather than based on official reported statistics?
 Here's what we'd do.

-First, import csv file with information on whether data was estimated or reported, and join to gapminder dataset:
+First, import a csv file with information on whether data was estimated or reported, and join to gapminder dataset:

 ``` r